ihaveamac/9.6-dbgen-xmls/README.md

 ctrtool --exefsdir=exefs --decompresscode contents.0000.xxxxxxxx
 ```
 (Don't forget to replace `xxxxxxxx` with the value in the filename)
-This should extract the decompressed `code.bin` out of the exefs on the main content and you can skip everything below up to "Extract code.bin and generate xml".
+This should extract the decompressed `code.bin` out of the exefs on the main content and you can skip everything below up to "Extract code.bin and generate xml" and skip the first command.
 * `--decompresscode` may not be needed here, however we don't know how older versions of ctrtool will react to it missing.

 ###### Method 2 - Shallow CIA Decryption